How to Divest

 An Israeli agricultural company that operates branches in two illegal settlements in the occupied West Bank.

-A US-based provider of food service, facility management services, and uniforms globally.
-Provides food and other logistical services to prisons and immigration detention facilities and uses forced prison labor.
+A US-based provider of food, facility management, and uniform services.
+It provides food and other services to prisons and immigration jails and uses prison labor.

 One of Israel's largest construction and real estate companies.
 It has constructed housing units and large-scale infrastructure in illegal Israeli settlements, as well as parts of Israel's separation wall.
 It also operates a quarry and concrete plant in the occupied West Bank.